 Business: Costs of Litigation (State Court)

-Clients almost always want to know how much a lawsuit is going to cost them.
+Clients always want to know how much a lawsuit is going to cost them.
 The only honest answer a lawyer can give is “Who knows?”

 And, what if you settle the case along the way?
 What about appeals?
 What if the case is removed to federal court?

-So, it is essentially impossible to tell a client just how much a lawsuit will end up costing.
+You get the idea.
+It is essentially impossible to tell a client just how much a lawsuit will end up costing.
 However, that does not mean you cannot have some idea of what to expect.
 That is the purpose of this article.

 Stage 1 – Initiation